LTUC/amman-dotnet-401d2/Curriculum/Class14/Lab.md

 - Create a pull request from your branch back your `master` branch.
 - Submit a link to your PR in canvas
 - Merge your PR back into master
+- In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
 - Include a `README.md` (contents described below)

-## Directions
+## The Problem Domain

-Continue with your AsyncInn Hotel Management System.
+To continue with your AsyncInn Hotel Management System, you need to seed hotel data to display in your application.
 For Today's branch, focus on working within the existing code base that was scaffolded out (If you chose to scaffold).
 Practice learning and understanding a code base that you didn't write, but need to make modifications too.

+## Application Specifications
 1. Add data annotations to your existing models to validate basic user input fields as appropriate.
 2. Seed your database with at least
 	- 5 default Hotel Locations